jishaps/Snowflake-pro/README.md

 What are the 2 types of UDFs in snowflake?
-Scalar and Tabular How can you call a UDF in Snowflake? with SELECT statement What is the name of the file format option that specifies whether to skip any blank lines in the data files?SKIP_BLANK_LINES
+Scalar and Tabular How can you call a UDF in Snowflake? with SELECT statement What is the name of the file format option that specifies whether to skip any blank lines in the data files?SKIP_BLANK_LINES What is the purpose of the NULL_IF file format option? to specify one or string values that should be converted to NULL